 Field to enter the password to open the zipped email’s attachment

-The Emotet trojan malware is the most common one we see.
-It’s usually delivered through malspam and phishing emails that contain infected Microsoft Word or PDF files.
+The Emotet trojan malware is the most common type of malware attack we see when it comes to password-protected email attachments.
+It’s usually delivered through mail spam and phishing emails that contain infected Microsoft Word or PDF files.
 When opening the file, the victim is tricked into enabling the macros and triggering the malware logic.

 Example of the content of the Emotet infected Microsoft Word document